faraz9993/All_EIC_DevOps_Training/Day_16_Task.md

 ```
 ![alt text](images/Day_16_Images/Image_1)

-### Once, I was successfully able to ping my machine, I ran a few ad-hoc commands such as:
+### Once, I was successfully able to ping my machine, I ran a few ad-hoc commands on it such as:

 ### 1. Disk usage:
 ```